-- (ii) If those criteria are available only to specific intended users, or are relevant only to a specific purpose, a statement restricting the use of the assurance report to those intended users or that purpose; and (Ref: Para.
+- also restrict the use of the assurance report to those intended users or that purpose; and (Ref: Para.
 A140-A141) - (iii) If established criteria need to be supplemented by disclosures in the explanatory notes to the GHG statement for those criteria to be suitable, identification of the relevant note(s).
 (Ref: Para.
-A131) - (h) A description of the practitioner's responsibility, including: - A statement that the engagement was performed in accordance with SLSAE 3410, Assurance Engagements on Greenhouse Gas Statements; and - (ii) A summary of the practitioner's procedures.
-In the case of a limited assurance engagement, this shall include a statement that the procedures performed in a limited assurance engagement vary in nature from, and are less in extent than for, a reasonable assurance engagement.
-As a result, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+A131) - (i) A statement that the firm of which the practitioner is a member applies SLSQC 1, or other professional requirements, or requirements in law or regulation, that are at least as demanding as SLSQC 1.
+If the practitioner is not a professional accountant, the statement shall identify the professional requirements, or requirements in law or regulation, applied that are as least as demanding as SLSQC 1. - (j) A statement that the practitioner complies with the independence and other ethical requirements of the CA Sri Lanka Code, or other professional requirements, or requirements imposed by law or regulation, that are at least as demanding as Parts A and B of the CA Sri Lanka Code related to assurance engagements.
+If the practitioner is not a professional accountant, the statement shall identify the professional requirements, or requirements imposed by law or regulation, applied that are at least as demanding as Parts A and B of the CA Sri Lanka Code related to assurance engagements. - (k) A description of the practitioner's responsibility, including: - (i) A statement that the engagement was performed in accordance with SLSAE 3410, Assurance Engagements on Greenhouse Gas Statements; and - (ii) An informative summary of the work performed as a basis for the practitioner's conclusion.
+In the case of a limited assurance engagement, an appreciation of the nature, timing and extent of procedures performed is essential to understanding the practitioner's conclusion.
+In a limited assurance engagement, the summary of the work performed shall state that: - The procedures in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; and - Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
 (Ref: Para.
+A142-A144)

-A142-A144) - (i) The practitioner's conclusion, expressed in the positive form in the case of a reasonable assurance engagement or in the negative form in the case of a limited assurance engagement, about whether the GHG statement is prepared, in all material respects, in accordance with the applicable criteria. - (j) If the practitioner expresses a conclusion that is modified, a clear description of all the reasons therefore. - (k) The practitioner's signature.
+- (1) The practitioner's conclusion: - (i) In a reasonable assurance engagement, the conclusion shall be expressed in a positive form; or - (ii) In a limited assurance engagement, the conclusion shall be expressed in a form that conveys whether, based on the procedures performed and evidence obtained, a matter(s) has come to the practitioner's attention to cause the practitioner to believe that the GHG statement is not prepared, in all material respects, in accordance with the applicable criteria. - (iii) When the practitioner expresses a modified conclusion, the assurance report shall contain: - a.
+A section that provides a description of the matter(s) giving rise to the modification; and - b.
+A section that contains the practitioner's modified conclusion. - (m) The practitioner's signature.
 (Ref: Para.
-A145) - (l) The date of the assurance report. - (m) The location in the jurisdiction where the practitioner practices.
+A145) - (n) The date of the assurance report.
+The assurance report shall be dated no earlier than the date on which the practitioner has obtained the evidence on which the practitioner's conclusion is based, including evidence that those with the recognized authority have asserted that they have taken responsibility for the GHG statement. - (o) The location in the jurisdiction where the practitioner practices.